-Subsequent to our fiscal year end, on July 7, 2017, we acquired the former Morpho global explosive trace detection business from Smiths Group plc.
-We financed the total estimated purchase price of \$80.5 million with a combination of cash on hand and borrowings under our existing revolving bank line of credit.
+Acquisitions.
+On July 7, 2017, we completed the ETD acquisition from Smiths Group plc.
+The ETD operations are included in our Security division.
+We financed the total purchase price of \$80.5 million with a combination of cash on hand and borrowings under our existing revolving bank line of credit.
+We also, during the same period, completed an acquisition through our Security division of a technology company that was determined to be insignificant by management.